Child Development Center

 Children will be placed on a waiting list according to the Family Types and Priorities Handout.
 Families on the waiting list will be contacted when a child care space becomes available and will have 24 hours to accept the space.
 If no contact is made within 24 hours or the space is refused by the sponsor, the space will be offered to the next family on the waiting list.

 If you accept a space in the CDC you will be given instructions on the registration process.
 It will include completing an acceptance letter, registration packet and scheduling parent orientation prior to starting the program.
 Parents must also submit up-to-date immunizations record with the registration packet.

 Fee Assistance Program

 If you have a child between the ages 0-12 and cannot access installation-based child care due to distance or waitlists, the Military Child Care in Your Neighborhood fee assistance program is available for U.S. Military and U.S. Coast Guard families.
-The program can help reduce and offset the costs of what families would pay for on-installation childcare and what they would pay for care in their communities.
-This makes it easier for families to afford quality child care from local community providers.
+The program can help reduce and offset the costs of what families pay for care from local community providers.

 The program is available to Air Force Active Duty, Air Force Reservists on Active Duty, Civilian Air Reserve Technicians, and Gold Star Spouses who:

 Do not live near a DoD installation with a Child and Youth Program